juergenweb/JkImagePlaceholder/README.md

 ### setFontFamily() method

 Set the name of the Font-Family that should be used.
 You can only use fonts that you will find inside the font family select inside the module configuration.
-If you will enter a font family name that does not exist, the default font-family will be used instead.
+If you enter a font family name that does not exist, the default font-family will be used instead.
-`setFontFamily('myFont')`
+`setFontFamily('myFont')` or `setFontFamily('myFont.ttf')`.
+It does not matter if you add the extension or not.

 ### setWidth() method